Posts

 From the World of John Wick: Ballerina “But, we all live with the decisions we make” “It is two sides to the same coin, to kill to save.”
 “In the end, we are who we are.” -From The World of John Wick: Ballerina The John Wick franchise is action cinema at its most streamlined and eloquent.
 The films are built on the strength of an often overlooked discipline of the creative filmmaking process, choreography.
 The structure of an action sequence is as much a part of its impact as the stunts or the violence depicted.
 In fact, now that I think about it, one of this franchise's greatest skills is that it brings out the beauty inherent in these mesmerizing dances of death.
 The action sequences are the story, and the violence is its thematic core.
 That's not to say that these films glorify killing, far from it in fact.
 A consistent counterpoint to John Wick's world of suave assassins, is a desire to escape this world of death dealing, and so it is with Ballerina.
 Eve's...

-The King of Kings 1927
+The King of Kings (1927)

 Image

-The King of Kings, 1927 “I come a light into the world–that whosoever believeth in me shall not abide in darkness."
+The King of Kings (1927) “I come a light into the world–that whosoever believeth in me shall not abide in darkness."
 “Truly, this man was the son of God.”
 “O God–give us back the light.” -The King of Kings, 1927 There is something tremendously mesmerizing about Cecil B. DeMille's silent biblical epic.
 The King of Kings is at once, a marvelous achievement in cinematic storytelling, and a deeply meditative look at the life of Christ.
 All, brought on by the techniques inherent in the construction of a silent film.
 It makes me smile to think that our old friend has returned.
 Once again, simplicity is the driving force behind the consistent depth of visual storytelling.
 “The secret impresses no one, the trick you use it for, is everything.” -The Prestige It is generally surmised that movies nowadays have lost their sense of purpose.
 Wonder has given way to the doldrums of familiarity.
-In other words, films have lost their luster, because we've become immune to the mag...
+In other words, films have lost their luster, because we've become immune to the ma...

-Kingdom of Heaven director's cut, 2005
+Kingdom of Heaven director's cut (2005)

 Image